 Configuration.
 You need to provide your dedyn.io credentials to the hook script, so that it can write the Let’s Encrypt challenge to the DNS on your behalf.
 To do so, edit the

 DEDYN_TOKEN=[your token] # remove brackets, token from above step DEDYN_NAME=[yourdomain.example.com] # remove brackets, add your domain to your desec.io account first

 Run certbot.
 To obtain your certificate, run certbot in manual mode as follows.
 (For a detailed explanation, please refer to the certbot manual.)
 Please notice that you need to insert your domain name one more time.
 (Also, for users not familiar with shell commands, please note that you need to remove the

 \if you reformat the command to fit on one line.)

 certbot --manual --manual-auth-hook ./hook.sh --manual-cleanup-hook ./hook.sh \ --preferred-challenges dns -d "YOURDOMAINNAME.dedyn.io" certonly

-certbot-autoexecutable is located in the current directory).
-Please also note that the hook script may wait up to two minutes to be sure that the challenge was correctly published.
+Please note that the hook script may wait up to two minutes to ensure that the challenge was correctly published.